sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 Refreshes the data for the report object that is controlled by the `ObjectHandle`.

-### getSelectedData(options?: {formatData: boolean | "datesOnly"}): ReportObjectResultData[]
+### getSelectedData(options?: Object): ReportObjectResultData[]

-Returns a user's selection data from the object.
+Returns a user's selection data from the report object.
 Returns an empty array if the object has no selections.

 #### Arguments